 - The application is complete. - The project membership is multicentric and international with significant participation from European countries.
-Institutions based outside of Europe may also be included. - It focuses on disease areas of respiratory medicine or related issues. - The objectives and ambitions of the proposal are to develop a comprehensive work programme that is not limited to a single clinical study or trial. - At least one of the Chairs is an ERS member.
+Institutions based outside of Europe may also be included. - It focuses on disease areas of respiratory medicine or related issues. - The objectives of the proposal are to develop a network which will conduct a comprehensive work programme that is not limited to a single clinical study or trial.

+• At least one of the Chairs is an ERS member.